 Michelle Eggmolesse is the mum of Giaan, 16, a proud Bayali and Sassie Aboriginal and Torres Strait Islander woman.
 In 2020, Giaan started a Certificate III school-based traineeship at Kmart in Gladstone, where she still works today on a part-time basis.

-Michelle thought the program gave Giaan excellent life-skills and she saw a rapid growth in her daughter in confidence and maturity
+Michelle thought the program gave Giaan excellent life skills and she saw rapid growth in her daughter in confidence and maturity.

 In this interview, Michelle talks about her perspective on the benefits of the program.

 So how did Giaan hear about the traineeship program?

 I heard about the program first, while I was working in the Indigenous support team at Toolooa High in South Gladstone, QLD.
 We had other trainees do the finance school-based traineeships so I knew what the program involved and the positive outcomes that could be achieved.
 Giaan was in year 10 at the time and thinking about pursuing an ATAR pathway in years 11 and 12 but the subjects she was looking at doing weren’t going to contribute much to her score.
 So, when I saw the traineeship opportunity at AFL SportsReady at Kmart, I thought WOW, this is excellent!
 Giaan hasn’t ever had a full-time job or any work experience so this could really develop her life skills.
 Plus, the traineeship would give her 4 QCE (Queensland Certificate of Education) points.

 How did she go juggling her traineeship with school?

 Giaan is fantastic at time management, so it wasn’t much of a concern.